 Some people have fullness of the neck, beneath the chin (think bullfrog).
 If this is the only problem, there are a lot of things we can do, especially with these new options.
 Fat reduction is where these new treatments are focused.

 However, if there is a lot of loose skin in addition to the fat (think Shar-Pei or Basset Hound), fat reduction alone will not take care of the problem.
-This will require a lifting procedure like a facelift or neck lift to remove the excess skin.
+This requires a lifting procedure like a neck lift or a facelift.
+Our patients from Knoxville and Cookeville, TN, and London, KY, find great success with these procedures because they remove the excess skin that causes an aged look.

 If there are very prominent muscle bands (like a Labrador Retriever), these need to be repaired surgically with a face or neck lift, although sometimes Botox can help.